firtoz/drizzloop/packages/integration-tests/README.md

 # Integration Tests

-This package contains integration tests for the Remix Cloudflare Workers application using Vitest and the Cloudflare Workers test pool.
+This package contains integration tests for the React Router Cloudflare Workers application using Vitest and the Cloudflare Workers test pool.

 ## Setup